BarthelemyPavy/user-recommendation/README.md

 # User Recommendation

-This project has goal to predict the most likely user to answer a question, given its title & text.
+The goal ofthis project is to predict the most likely user to answer a question, given its title & text.
 It's based on a dataset from public Stack Overflow posts.

 ___